Sentencing Hearing Solicitors

 As an example, a person may have a clean driving licence and has pleaded guilty to Careless Driving (Driving without Due Care and Attention), at the sentencing hearing the purpose of the Court is to pass an appropriate Sentence for the offence of Careless Driving.
 The Court has discretion as to the sentence it imposes for Careless Driving, the Court could impose 3 to 9 penalty points or impose a Driving Ban.
 In such circumstances, appointing a specialist driving offence solicitor would be beneficial because disqualification is possible and there is a range of points which could be endorsed upon your driving licence.

-Using the example above, our Specialist Driving Offence Solicitors would aim to achieve the best possible result, this being the lowest possible sentence for the motoring offence you have been charged with.
+Using the example above, our Specialist Driving Offence Solicitors would aim to achieve the best possible result.
+This being the lowest possible sentence for the motoring offence you have been charged with.
 We would consider the evidence in the case, identify offence mitigation and offender mitigation, we would then present a persuasive case to the Court by identifying positive attributes in the case and why a more lenient sentence would be appropriate.
 The Court may be considering imposing a driving ban, our lawyers would seek to persuade and influence the Court to impose penalty points, rather than imposing a driving ban.

 In another example, an offender may already have 6 active penalty points on his / her driving licence and the offender is now due to be sentenced for Careless Driving.
-If the offender receives 6 or more penalty points for Carless Driving, the offender will have accumulated 12 points or more on the driving licence and will be regarded as a ‘Totter’.
-In such circumstances our lawyers would first aim to influence the Court to impose 3 to 5 points for the offence of Careless Driving, as this would avoid a driving ban.
-In this example if the Court were to impose 6 or more points for the offence of Careless Driving, our lawyers would consider whether it was appropriate to advance an Exceptional Hardship Application on your behalf.
+If the offender receives 6 or more penalty points for Careless Driving, the offender will have accumulated 12 points or more on the driving licence and will be regarded as a ‘Totter’.
+In such circumstances, our lawyers would first aim to influence the Court to impose 3 to 5 points for the offence of Careless Driving, as this would avoid a driving ban.
+In this example, if the Court were to impose 6 or more points for the offence of Careless Driving, our lawyers would consider whether it was appropriate to advance an Exceptional Hardship Application on your behalf.

-Solicitors for Sentence Hearing
+Solicitors for Sentence Hearings